-Component Delivered Description Base fee Cash and superannuation The base fee represents remuneration for service on the Medibank Board.
-The base fee for the Chairman represents the entire remuneration for that role.
-Committee fees Cash and superannuation Committee fees represent remuneration for chairing, or membership of, Board committees.
+Component Delivered Description

+Base fee Cash and The base fee represents

+superannuation remuneration for service on

+the Medibank Board.
+The

+base fee for the Chairman

+represents the entire

+remuneration for that role.

+Committee Cash and Committee fees represent

+fees superannuation remuneration for chairing,

+or membership of, Board

+committees.